Tech ObserverBangladeshTelecomBangladesh: BTRC launches DND service to curb nuisance marketing SMS

 Mentioning promotional SMS, Bishal Sarker said, “My smartphone gets tired with all these unwanted promotional messages.
 Every time notification lights blink, I unlock and I find it’s a promotional text,”

-Earlier, the Parliamentary Committee on the Ministry of Telecommunications and Information Technology had directed in October 2018 to be strict in protecting consumers from the harassment of SMS even after midnight.
+Earlier, the Parliamentary Committee on the Ministry of Telecommunications and Information had directed in October 2018 to be strict in protecting consumers from the harassment of SMS even after midnight.

 The BTRC has also taken steps accordingly.
 However, a few days ago, the BTRC had instructed the customers not to send any SMS from 12 midnight to dawn.